C++ API

 }

-Here is an example of the C API
+Here is an example for the C API:

 void execfunc()